-This is awarded to the graduating student who demonstrates consistent and exemplary knowledge of occupational therapy theory.
+Awarded to the graduating student who demonstrates consistent and exemplary knowledge of occupational therapy theory.
 The student’s knowledge is demonstrated by obtaining the highest academic standing in occupational therapy coursework throughout the entire MScOT program.

 Award Amount: $200 gift certificate for CAOT products

-This awarded to the graduating student with the highest cumulative average in fieldwork courses at the end of 1200 hours of fieldwork.
+Awarded to the graduating student with the highest cumulative average in fieldwork courses at the end of 1200 hours of fieldwork.

 Award: Book Prize

-This is awarded by the Ontario Society of Occupational Therapists to recognize an outstanding graduating student who demonstrates strong and continued achievement, leadership or interest in one or more of the following:
+Awarded by the Ontario Society of Occupational Therapists to recognize an outstanding graduating student who demonstrates strong and continued achievement, leadership or interest in one or more of the following: